weaviate/weaviate/README.md

 - **Software Engineers**

-  - An ML-first database engine
+  - Weaviate is an ML-first database engine
   - Out-of-the-box modules for AI-powered searches, automatic classification, and LLM integration
-   - Full CRUD support that you expect
+   - Full CRUD support
-   - Cloud-native, distributed system runs well on Kubernetes
+   - Cloud-native, distributed system that runs well on Kubernetes
-   - Scales with your workloads.
+   - Scales with your workloads

 - **Data Engineers**